perturber/EMRI_EM_Counterparts/README.md

 This repository contains data files and workbooks for reproducing the results presented in The Paper "Candidates For Electromagnetic Counterparts of Extreme Mass Ratio Inspirals", Kejriwal et al. (under preparation).

-The M1 EMRI catalog of Babak et al. (https://arxiv.org/abs/1703.09722) as modified by Pozzoli et al. (https://arxiv.org/abs/2302.07043) can be obtained by contacting the authors here: Federico Pozzoli <fpozzoli@uninsubria.it>
+The M1 EMRI catalog of Babak et al. (https://arxiv.org/abs/1703.09722) as modified by Pozzoli et al. (https://arxiv.org/abs/2302.07043) can be obtained by contacting the authors here: Federico Pozzoli <fpozzoli@uninsubria.it>.
+However, we provide the data for our run of the M1 catalog, which is currently hosted on Zenodo:

 1. The workbook partly uses the FastEMRIWaveforms (FEW) package's 5PNAAK EMRI Waveform Trajectories.
 It can be installed following the instructions given here: https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms